-That very concept and grandmothers’ desire to increase her grandchildren’s exposure to African American history, gave birth to Grandmothers Who Help (GWH).
-Founded over twenty years ago as a nonprofit 501 c(3) organization .
-Our mission has been to promote cultural understanding and awareness of the historical contributions made by African American people to these United States.
-We have combined an old African tradition of the storyteller with the concept of a modern museum to create a traveling exhibit consisting of more than 200 pictures, books, and artifacts.
-Throughout the years we have reached over 50,000 children ranging between grades K-12, college and adults throughout Northern and Southern California region.
-Our exhibit has been featured in newspapers and GWH has been invited to conduct presentations in public libraries, universities, medical centers and local festivals throughout California.
+GWH has combined an old African tradition of the storyteller with the concept of a modern museum to create a traveling presentation consisting of more than 200 pictures, books, and artifacts.
+Throughout the years we have reached over 50,000 students ranging between grades K-12 and college throughout northern and southern California regions.
+By invitation, we have also been invited present at public libraries, universities, medical centers and local festivals throughout California.